u-sour/mobile-legends-api/backend/ReadMe.md

 ## 🛠️ Customize configuration

-you must create an .env file to setup your environment variables ( you copy from .env.example ) so that's it you start your backend now.
+you must create .env file to setup your environment variables ( you can copy from .env.example ) so that's it you can run your backend now.

 ## 👨‍💻 Development